HacKanCuBa/blake2signer/docs/docs/contrib.md

 #### BLAKE3

 When working with BLAKE3, please import the `blake3` function from the `hashers` submodule: `from blake2signer.hashers import blake3` instead of importing it directly from its package.
-This is due to the fact that the package is optional, and it may not be installed.
+This is because the package is optional, and it may not be installed.
 That module handles it properly, and will raise an exception when the function is called without the package installed.

 #### What's the fuzz